AntonBelousov/UserDefaultPropertyWrapper/README.md

 Call
 `pod install`

-# Usage
+# Features
 - You can use wrapper with base types: `Bool`, `Int`, `Double`, `Float`, `String`, `Date`, `Data`.
 You can use `Array` of any mentioned type (array of arrays as well), and `Dictionary`, where `Key == String` and `Value == any mentioned type`

-- Types may be optional
+- Type may be optional

-- Moreover - you can use custom types, just make your type conform to the `UserDefaultsConvertible` protocol.
+- You can use custom types, just make your type conform to the `UserDefaultsConvertible` protocol.

+# Usage
 ```
 import UserDefaultPropertyWrapper